 Question 5: What is a ‘hash pointer’?

 A hash pointer can be viewed as a string that is attached between the blocks of information within the blockchain.
-Basically, hash pointers are what connects transaction data.
+Hash pointers are what connect transaction data.

 Question 6: What types of blockchain are there?

 Probably one of the easiest blockchain-related questions that you might get during your blockchain certification or job interview – there are three types of blockchain: public, private and consortium (hybrid).

 Nodes are computers that are used to process the transactions that happen on the blockchain.
 These computers can be situated anywhere in the world, as long as they are connected to the network.

 Question 8: What are the types of records stored within the blockchain?

 There are two types of such records – block data and transaction data.
 All of this information can be easily accessed at any given time.

 Question 9: What sort of a network is required for a blockchain?